The Human Condition (film series): A Soldier's Prayer (1961)

-The Japanese forces having been shattered during the events of the second film, Kaji and some comrades attempt to elude capture by Soviet forces and find the remnants of the Kwantung army in South Manchuria.
+The Japanese forces having been shattered during the events of the second film, Kaji and some comrades attempt to elude capture by Soviet forces and find the remnants of the Kwantung Army in South Manchuria.
 Following the bayonetting of a Russian soldier, however, Kaji is increasingly sick of combat and decides to abandon any pretense of rejoining the army.
 Instead, he leads fellow soldiers and a growing number of civilian refugees as they attempt to flee the warzone and return to their homes.
 Lost in a dense forest, the Japanese begin to infight, and eventually many die of hunger, poisonous mushrooms, and suicide.
-Emerging from the forest on their last legs, Kaji and the refugees encounter regular Japanese army troops, who deny them food as if they were deserters.
-Carrying on further south, Kaji and his associates find a well-stocked farmhouse that is soon ambushed by Chinese peasant fighters.
-A prostitute to whom Kaji had shown kindness is killed by these partisans, and Kaji vows to fight them rather than escape.
+Emerging from the forest on their last legs, Kaji and the surviving soldiers and refugees encounter regular Japanese army troops, who deny them food as if they were deserters.
+Carrying on further south, Kaji and his associates find a well-stocked farmhouse that is soon ambushed by Chinese peasant partisans.
+A prostitute to whom Kaji had shown kindness is killed by the partisans, and Kaji vows to fight them rather than escape.
 However, overpowered by these newly armed Chinese forces, Kaji and his fellow soldiers are nearly killed and are forced to run through a flaming wheat field to survive.
-Kaji then encounters a group of fifty Japanese army holdouts who are attempting to resume combat in alliance with Chiang Kai-shek, whom they believe will be supported by American forces, in a civil war against Russian-backed Communist Chinese.
+Kaji then encounters a group of fifty Japanese army holdouts who are attempting to resume combat in alliance with the Chinese Nationalists, whom they believe will be supported by American forces, in a civil war against the Russian-backed Communist Chinese.
 Kaji, a believer in pacifism and socialism, rejects this strategy as misguided and doomed to failure.
 Eventually, Kaji and a group of Japanese soldiers, whose number has grown to fifteen, fight through Russian patrols and find an encampment of women and old men who seek their protection.
 Kaji is driven to continue moving in search of his wife but decides to surrender to Soviet forces when the encampment is besieged.